Find Out How You Can Make Your Business More Tax Efficient

 No pressure – work at YOUR pace, towards YOUR goals

-By far, the biggest one is to pay yourself a low regular income via PAYE but to take larger dividends on the company profits.
+One of the biggest tax-efficient benefits you can take advantage of as a limited company is to pay yourself a low regular income via PAYE but to take larger dividends on the company profits.

 This is usually more efficient as, although you will pay corporation tax on company profits, you’ll only pay tax on dividends based on your income tax band (current rates can be found here) and you’ll get a certain amount for free (currently £2,000 per year).